Arthmoor/AFKMud/README.md

 =========================

 AFKMud comes with a wilderness ANSI map system we've dubbed "The overland".
 Basically it is an ANSI color representation of the surrounding terrain around your character when he's out in the wilderness, away from normal areas.
 This is meant to be used as a filler for what are ordinarily boring connector zones, like large forests, hills, mountains, etc. It lets your builders concentrate more on the interesting places like castles, cities, troll dens, etc. The maps are stored statically in memory after being loaded from png graphic files.
 Because of this, you will need to be sure your host has the GD development library installed.
 The compiler will alert you to this in the form of errors trying to compile overland.cpp if the library is not installed.

-IMC2
-====

-The code comes with IMC2 support installed.
-IMC2 is an intermud chat protocol which allows you to communicate with other people on other muds.
-The AFKMud team highly recommends connecting to the network as it is a valuable resource for new and old admins alike.
-Information is available at: http://lpmuds.net/intermud.html

-If your host does not allow outbound connections from your mud you can't use it.

-An option in the Makefile allows you to disable it from compiling.

 Multiple Port Support
 =====================